Skip main navigation

 1. Staff discusses the benefits of working with an EN while on the waiting list with the applicant

-2. Staff sends applicant an OOS Eligibility/Referral Letter which includes the Your Ticket to Work Services insert
+2. Staff sends applicant an OOS Eligibility/Referral Letter, which includes TTW information and contacts for Partnership Plus ENs.

 Activation from Waitlist